 [Photo by DUSDEN CONDREN]

 BY PELLE GUNTHER Sharon Van Etten is the latest sad-eyed folkstress to set the twilight reeling in indie-town.
 With her shattered-glass songs and that tiny wind chime of a voice, Van Etten has captivated a growing legion of sympathetic sad-sacks and garnered pretty much across the board critical acclaim.
 Her latest album, epic, turned up on quite a few Best Of 2010 lists, including NPR’s, and for good reason.
 Although she easily falls in with other singer songwriter sorceress types, like Cat Power or Jenny Owens Young, Van Etten’s emotion-steeped delivery and beautiful, haunted melodies are entirely unique and utterly entrancing.
-She is currently working on a new album (with a full band backing her) slated for release later this year, and she is about to embark on a tour with the National starting in February.
-Van Etten plays Johnny Brenda’s tonight with Julianna Barwick and Strand of Oaks.
+She plays World Cafe tonight.
+We have a pair of tickets to give away to the first reader that emails us FEED@PHAWKER.COM with the word SHARON in the subject line.

 PHAWKER: How would you describe the music you write?